David Wright: 2006

 In 2006, Wright was named National League Co-Player of the Week for June 12–18 along with teammate José Reyes.
 For the month, Wright batted .327 with 10 home runs and 29 RBIs.

 Wright also provided his share of heroics throughout the 2006 season.
 His first game-winning hit occurred on May 5 with a 2-out double just out of the reach of a chasing Andruw Jones in the bottom of the 14th inning off Jorge Sosa to defeat the Atlanta Braves, 8–7.
 Two weeks later on May 19, he hit a walk-off single off Yankees closer Mariano Rivera that just sailed over the head of center fielder Johnny Damon as the Mets rallied to beat the Yankees in the first game of the 2006 Subway Series, 7–6.
 He capped off the month on Memorial Day, May 29, with a single to the wall in left-center field off Arizona Diamondbacks closer José Valverde scoring José Reyes from first base as the Mets defeated Arizona, 8–7.
-Wright also made a game-saving stop at third base of a would-be game-tying single by Mike Lieberthal for the final out of a 4–3 Mets victory over Philadelphia on August 5.
+Wright also made a game-saving stop at third base of a would-be game-tying single by Mike Lieberthal for the final out of a 4–3 Mets victory over the Philadelphia Phillies on August 5.

-Wright was voted on to his first MLB All-Star Game as the starting third baseman for the NL.
-During the 2006 season, Wright collected 74 RBIs before the All-Star Break, breaking the Mets record previously held by Mike Piazza, who had 72 RBIs in 2000.
+Wright was voted into his first MLB All-Star Game as the starting third baseman for the NL.
+During the 2006 season, Wright collected 74 RBIs before the All-Star break, breaking the Mets record previously held by Mike Piazza, who had 72 RBIs in 2000.
 Wright also participated in the 2006 Home Run Derby, reaching the final round but finishing second to Ryan Howard of the Philadelphia Phillies.
 He hit 22 home runs in the contest, including 16 in the first round, the third-highest total in any one round in the history of the Home Run Derby.
-The following night, he hit a home run in his first All-Star Game at-bat off American League starting pitcher Kenny Rogers.
+The following night, he hit a home run in his first All-Star Game at-bat off American League starter Kenny Rogers.